nextcloud/documentation/developer_manual/app/vcategories.rst

 First check if any categories have been saved for `contact` objects, if not scan all vCards for categories:

-.. todo:: use comments inside the php source to explain the functionality

 .. code-block:: php

   <?php
   // Test if any categories are saved for this object type if(\OC_VCategories::isEmpty('contact')) {
     // If not, instantiate an OC_VCategories object
     $categorymgr = new \OC_VCategories('contact');
     $cards = array();
     // Loop through all the users contacts and save key/value pairs